kuehlapis/SC1015_MiniProj/README.md

 - From our findings, we can suggest that individuals can self-examine by looking at the 5 features mentioned earlier (concave points, area, perimeter, radius, and concavity), if suspected to be a malignant tumor, they can go to the hospital to get it checked and diagnosed early, if positive.
 Lastly, those with malignant tumor is able to lower the possibility of dying by having an active lifestyle and eating healthily, as well as reduce or quit smoking.

 ### Key Learning Points
-1. input
-2. input
-3. input
+1. Concepts of different evluation methods (Precision, Recall and F1 Score).
+2. Identifying false accuracy with overfitting and imbalance data.
+3. Handling overfitting and imbalance data.
-4. Implementation of K-Nearest Neighbors Classifier(KNN), Support Vector Classifier(SVC), Random Forest Classifier, Gaussian Naive Bayes, and Synthetic Minority Overlapaping Technique(SMOTE)
+4. Implementation of K-Nearest Neighbors Classifier(KNN), Support Vector Classifier(SVC), Random Forest Classifier, Gaussian Naive Bayes, Logisitic Rgression and Synthetic Minority Overlapaping Technique(SMOTE)
+5. Neural Network Model (Multilayer Perceptron).

 ### Contributors
 - Ng Hoe Ping: Data Cleaning, EDA, Feature Engineering, Machine Learning, Data Driven Insights from EDA and ML, Presentation Slides, Video